 - Persons who are at least 70% disabled (as defined by the IV)

 Yes.
-If you work part-time and earn less than CHF 21 510 (as of 2021), you can take out voluntary insurance with the Foundation for the BVG Contingency Fund.
+If you work part-time and earn less than CHF 21 510 (as at 2022), you can take out voluntary insurance with the Foundation for the BVG Contingency Fund.

 If you are self-employed, take out insurance with your professional association or with the employee benefits institution of your employees.
 However, in case of doubt you may always contact the Foundation for the BVG Contingency Fund.